[Trigger warning: racist and anti-Semitic hate speech.]

 Chair of the Bias Incident Response Team and Associate Dean of the College Edward Pittman noted the importance of student activism.
 “As an administrator, I have an obligation to justice and fairness.
 If I can’t fulfill [that obligation] through the means provided by Vassar College, then we have to find other means to do that work,” he commented. “[The student body is] the best judge of that.
 When the systems are not working on campus, it is important for you to stand and to voice that.”

-Discussing where H2A hopes to go in the future in an interview after the rally, Vision said the group is still figuring it out, but that they are committed to ensuring that H2A survives the next four years and beyond, unlike some past activist groups at Vassar that have dismantled.
-Fedenko added, “We’re hoping to make activism something that’s sustainable on this campus and that builds on the work of others.”
+Discussing where H2A hopes to go in the future in an interview after the rally, the pre-org responded that its members are still figuring it out, but that they are committed to ensuring that H2A survives the next four years and beyond, unlike some past activist groups at Vassar that have dismantled.
+As one of the co-founders added, “We’re hoping to make activism something that’s sustainable on this campus and that builds on the work of others.”

-Touray echoed Fedenko’s closing remark at the rally, saying, “This work isn’t done.
+Another co-founder echoed the group’s closing remark at the rally, saying, “This work isn’t done.
 Even on this seemingly progressive, liberal campus, we still have so much work to do.
 It’s really going to take everyone—everyone risking, everyone sacrificing, everyone willing to put the work in to dismantle oppression in our community.
 This is hard work.
 It’s taxing emotionally, physically and mentally, but if we can come together like we did today, it can be powerful, it can be healing and it can be active.”